Category Archives: Divorce Planning

 Although many would love to believe their marriage will last forever, the unfortunate reality is that 44% of marriages end in divorce.
 Even if you don’t plan to be included in that 44%, it may be wise to plan for the worst, especially if you or your spouse have a lot of assets that… Read More »

-How Property is Divided in a Florida Divorce
+Splitting Property in a Florida Divorce

 There is no federal regulation on property division in a divorce, and whenever legislation is up to individual states, it can be hard to know the legal details about a topic.
 In this article we will go over how divorce property can be divided in the state of Florida.
 Florida law states that the… Read More »